epomatti/aws-ram-shared-resources/README.md

   --no-allow-external-principals
 ```

 Resources can be shared with multiple accounts, and event to an entire Organization.
-You could also re it with the option

 To list for example subnet ARNs: `aws ec2 describe-subnets`